cloudmesh/technologies/chapters/incomming/vision.md

 through REST API.
 Document classification and product search are popular use cases of Cloud Vision other than image search.
-Label detection, Web detection, Logo detection, Handwriting recognition, Landmark detection, Face detection, content moderation are most pupular features of Cloud Vision API [@hid-sp18-523-www-google-vision].
+Label detection, Web detection, Logo detection, Handwriting recognition, Landmark detection, Face detection, and content moderation are most pupular features of Cloud Vision API [@hid-sp18-523-www-google-vision].